Out of Africa

 The inciting incident occurs at 19 minutes when Karen discovers Bror is unfaithful almost immediately after their marriage.
 He departs on safari, leaving her alone to manage the farm.
 Her transactional marriage proves hollow..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 39 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Karen chooses to fully commit to Africa—not just as an escape, but as her true home.
+This demonstrates the protagonist's commitment to Karen chooses to fully commit to Africa—not just as an escape, but as her true home.
 She takes active control of the farm, deciding to make it succeed on her own terms rather than as Bror's wife., moving from reaction to action.

 At 82 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Karen's coffee farm is thriving, her relationship with Denys seems secure, and she feels she has achieved her dream.
+Of particular interest, this crucial beat False victory: Karen's coffee farm is thriving, her relationship with Denys seems secure, and she feels she has achieved her dream.
 But Denys refuses to be "owned"—he will not marry her or stay permanently, foreshadowing the coming conflicts., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 120 minutes (75% through) represents the emotional nadir.
 Here, Fire destroys Karen's coffee farm completely.
 Everything she built, her entire identity as a farm owner and provider for her workers, burns to ash.
 Financial ruin is complete.
-The literal death of her dream., shows the protagonist at their lowest point.
+The literal death of her dream., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 128 minutes initiates the final act resolution at 79% of the runtime.
 Denys dies in a plane crash.
 Karen receives the news and realizes she must let go—of Denys, of Africa, of her dream of possession and control.
 The ultimate loss catalyzes her transformation., demonstrating the transformation achieved throughout the journey.